carpentries-incubator/cwl-novice-tutorial/setup.md

 {: .language-bash}

 ### Downloading sample and reference data
-Move inside the `novice-tutorial-exercises` directory and download the data:
+Create a new directory inside the `novice-tutorial-exercises` directory and download the data:
 ~~~
 mkdir rnaseq
 cd rnaseq